Easy2Boot can support many different filesystems, MBR-payloads, UEFI-payloads, Removable and Fixed Disks, etc.

 1. Type of E2B Drive (Fixed v.
 Removable USB drive)

-It is important to know what type of USB drive you have.
+When booting Windows-based payloads, it is important to know what type of USB drive you have.

 Use RMPrepUSB to check if your USB drive is the Fixed type or Removable type.

 E2B is easier to use if the drive is the Removable USB type (e.g. for Windows ISOs), but you can use a USB HDD if you wish (but some changes may be required, see here).

 Note that some USB Flash drives can be very slow (even some 'fast' USB 3.0 ones such as Lexar P20!).
 I highly recommend the SanDisk Cruzer Extreme USB 3.0 Removable USB drive for E2B - but for larger sizes, speed and robustness, a cheap SSD HDD in a fast USB 3.0 non-UASP drive caddy is great!